Golden Design System

 Product Mindset

-Govern, measure, and evolve the system like any other product.
+Govern and measure the system like any other product.

 // Color System